jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically_w_variables/make_tdd_environment_automatically_w_variables.rst

 how to use a variable in a shell script
 ********************************************************************************************

-``makePythonTdd.sh`` works and always makes a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>` the way I want it, but there is a problem
+``makePythonTdd.sh`` works and always makes a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>` the way I want it, there is a problem.

 I change the name of the project in 5 places every time I use the program to make a project.
 I want the program_ to take a project name once and use that name when making the project to make the